Geography of Germany: Climate

-Germany's climate is temperate and marine in the West, humid continental to the East and humid subtropical in the Southwest.
-It features mild winters in the Southwest, cold winters in the East and is mostly overcast from November to February.
-Summers are mild to warm in the north and hot in the south.
-The North and Middle of Germany lies fully in the temperate climatic zone in which humid westerly winds predominate.
+Germany's climate is temperate and marine in the west and humid continental in the east.
+It has cool winters in the west and cold winters in the east.
+It has moderate rainfall year-round and is mostly overcast from November to February.
+Summers are warm, more so in the south.
+The north and centre of Germany lies fully in the temperate climatic zone in which humid westerly winds predominate.
 In the northwest and the north, the climate is oceanic.
-Winters there are relatively mild and summers comparatively cool.
-In the east, the climate shows clear continental features; winters can be very cold for long periods, and summers can become very warm.
+Winters there are cool and summers warm.
+In the east, the climate shows clear continental features; winters are cold and summers warm.
 Dry periods are often recorded.

-In the center and the south, there is a transitional climate which may be predominantly oceanic or continental, according to the general weather situation.
+In the centre and the south, there is a transitional climate between oceanic or continental.
 Winters are cool and summers warm, though maximum temperatures can exceed 30 °C for several days in a row during heat waves.

-The warmest regions of Germany can be found in the southwest (see rhine rift, German Wine Route and Palatinate).
-Here summers are hot with many days up to 40 °C. Sometimes, minimum temperatures do not drop below 20 °C, which is relatively rare in other regions, except the North Sea Coast and Western City climates.
+The warmest regions of Germany are in the southwest (see Rhine Rift Valley, German Wine Route and Palatinate).
+Summers are hot with many days up to 40 °C. Sometimes, minimum temperatures do not drop below 20 °C, which is relatively rare in other regions, except the North Sea coast and western city climates.

 The recorded extremes are a maximum of 41.2 °C (July 2019, Duisburg-Bearl & Tönisvorst), and a minimum of -37.8 °C (February 1929, in Pfaffenhofen an der Ilm).

 Examples

 Land use of Germany

 Germany covers a total of 357,600 km2, of which 5,157 km2 is irrigated land and 8,350 km2 is covered by water, the largest lakes being Lake Constance (total area of 536 km2, with 62% of the shore being German; international borders are not defined on the lake itself), Müritz (117 km2) and Chiemsee (80 km2).
 The majority of Germany is covered by either arable land (33.95%); permanent crops cover 0.57% of the land.

-Germany has a total of 2,389 km of coastline, and borders totaling 3,714 km (clockwise from north: Denmark 140 km, Poland 467 km, Czech Republic 704 km, Austria 801 km, Switzerland 348 km, France 418 km, Luxembourg 128 km, Belgium 133 km, Netherlands 575 km).
+Germany has a total of 2,389 km of coastline and borders totaling 3,714 km (clockwise from north: Denmark 140 km, Poland 467 km, Czech Republic 704 km, Austria 801 km, Switzerland 348 km, France 418 km, Luxembourg 128 km, Belgium 133 km, Netherlands 575 km).
 The German-Austrian border crosses itself near Jungholz.
-The border with Belgium includes 5 German exclaves because the Vennbahn railway is on Belgian territory crossing in and out of Germany.
+The border with Belgium includes five German exclaves due to the Vennbahn railway line.
+The border with Switzerland includes the German exclave village of Büsingen am Hochrhein which is separated from the rest of Germany by a strip of Swiss territory 680 metres wide at its narrowest point.